You have 0 free articles left this month.

 "The odds are that these additional costs will be passed on to Australian families."

-Fletcher said the bill will see businesses slugged with billions of dollars in new costs in the middle of a cost-of-living crisis.
+Fletcher said the bill would see businesses slugged with billions of dollars in new costs in the middle of a cost-of-living crisis.

-The Treasury Modelling suggests that providers of accounting services alone are estimated to be hit with $2.883 billion in additional costs.
+The Treasury modelling suggested that providers of accounting services alone were estimated to be hit with $2.883 billion in additional costs.

 Miranda Brownlee